odesk/php-odesk/README.md

 # Introduction
-This project provides a set of oDesk API from http://developers.odesk.com based on OAuth 1.0a.
+This project provides a set of resources of oDesk API from http://developers.odesk.com based on OAuth 1.0a.

 # Features
-The following features are supported:
+These are the supported API resources:

-* My Info API
+* My Info
-* Custom Payments API
+* Custom Payments
-* Hiring API
+* Hiring
-* Job and Freelancer Profile API
+* Job and Freelancer Profile
-* Search Jobs and Freelancesr API
+* Search Jobs and Freelancers
-* Organization API
+* Organization
-* MC API
+* MC
 * Time and Financial Reporting
-* Metadata API
+* Metadata
-* Snapshot API
+* Snapshot
-* Team API
+* Team
-* Workdiary API
+* Workd Diary
-* oTasks API
+* oTasks

-# Licence
+# License

 Copyright 2014 oDesk Corporation.
 All Rights Reserved.